 Dr. Kristen Parker Broderick is an assistant professor in the Johns Hopkins Medicine Department of Plastic and Reconstructive Surgery.
-She is board certified in plastic surgery, general surgery, and surgical critical care.
 Her areas of clinical expertise include microsurgery, breast reconstruction, body contouring and cosmetic plastic surgery.
 Her research interests include breast reconstruction outcomes, breast surgery aesthetics, and plastic surgery education.

 Dr. Broderick received her undergraduate degree in chemical engineering from Rice University in Houston, TX.
 She earned her medical degree from Texas A&M University’s Health Science Center College of Medicine.
 She completed a residency in general surgery at UNC Hospitals, and in plastic and reconstructive surgery at New York-Presbyterian Hospital.
 She performed a fellowship in surgical critical care at UNC Hospitals and in plastic and reconstructive surgery at Washington University.
 Dr. Broderick joined the Johns Hopkins faculty in 2016.

 Prior to joining Johns Hopkins, Dr. Broderick was an attending physician at St. Luke’s Hospital in Chesterfield, Mo.

 Dr. Broderick was recognized as a Top Doctor by Baltimore Magazine in 2019, 2020, and 2021.
 She is a journal reviewer for Aesthetic Plastic Surgery.
 She is the Director of Breast Reconstruction at Johns Hopkins Bayview Medical Center and the Director of the Johns Hopkins Resident Cosmetic Clinic.